telerik/reporting-docs/knowledge-base/visual-studio-preview-is-not-working-when-using-objectdatasource.md

 ## Description

-Generally, the Visual Studio Report Designer operates *inside* the Visual Studio application.
-Thus, when previewing a report the report constructor is executed in the context of the Visual Studio application and all the configuration settings are obtained from the Visual Studio's **devenv.exe.config** file.
+As the Visual Studio Report Designer operates *inside* Visual Studio, when previewing a report there, the report constructor is executed in the context of the Visual Studio application and all the configuration settings are obtained from the Visual Studio's **devenv.exe.config** file..
 If not taken upon consideration, this might lead to two major issues - *ConnectionStrings* and *AssemblyReferences* mismatch.

 ## Solution

-Make the following are correctly set up:
+Make sure the following are correctly set up:

 - Connection Strings

   As described in MSDN, the [ConfigurationManager.ConnectionStrings property](https://docs.microsoft.com/en-us/dotnet/api/system.configuration.configurationmanager.connectionstrings?redirectedfrom=MSDN&view=net-5.0#System_Configuration_ConfigurationManager_ConnectionStrings) gets the *ConnectionStringsSection* data for the current application's default configuration.

-Generally in case of Visual Studio this is devenv.exe.config.
+  In case of Visual Studio, this is *devenv.exe.config*.
 The [SqlDataSource component](../sqldatasource) is particularly designed to use the current's project configuration file.
-However, if your custom data access layer (DAL) is reading the **ConfigurationManager**.ConnectionStrings from the report that is previewed you get all connection strings defined in the devenv.exe.config file.
+However, if your custom Data Access Layer (DAL) is reading the **ConfigurationManager**.ConnectionStrings from the report that is previewed you get all connection strings defined in the devenv.exe.config file.
 In order to avoid the error you have several options:

-    1. Hard code the ConnectionString in you DAL;
+    1. Hard code the ConnectionString in your Data Access Layer(**DAL**);
-    2. Use an actual application to view your reports in runtime instead of the Previews;
+    2. Use a desktop application with a report viewer(WinForms/WPF) to view your reports in runtime instead of the VS Previews;
-    3. Add the required ConnectionString in devenv.exe.config;
+    3. Add the required **ConnectionString** in **devenv.exe.config**;
-    4. Use the SqlDataSource instead that will resolve the ConnectionStrings in the reports projects.
+    4. Use the [SqlDataSource](../sqldatasource) component instead of the [ObjectDataSource](../objectdatasource) component.
+The SqlDataSource component will resolve the *ConnectionStrings* in the reports projects.

+> For VS 2017 and higher, the devenv.exe.config's default location is C:\Program Files (x86)\Microsoft Visual Studio\*year*\Professional|Community\Common7\IDE.

 - Assembly References